kenhua15/Projects/3 - real_estate_growth/README.md

 #### docs

-Presentation slides shown to rest of class and detailed riteup of project scope and solution
+Presentation slides shown to rest of class and detailed writeup of project scope and solution

 ### tableau